data-dot-all/dataall/pages/architecture.md

 CodePipeline and stored on Amazon ECR which ensures image availability, and vulnerabilities scanning.

-- Integration tests Aurora serverless database is encrypted with KMS and has rotation enabled.
-Security groups of the database is allowing Codebuild projects only to access the database.
+- For the integration test stage we use an Aurora serverless database which is encrypted with KMS and has rotation enabled.
+The database security groups allow access to the database to Codebuild projects only.

 ## Infrastructure in deployment account(s) <a name="infrastructure"></a>
 data.all infrastructure can be best understood when compared to a <span style="color:#2074d5">**classical 3-tier application**</span>, implemented using mostly AWS serverless services.
-As in classical web application the three layers of data.all are:
+As in classical web application, the three layers of data.all are:

 1. Presentation layer (Amazon Cloudfront OR Amazon Application Load Balancer)
 2. API layer: